-Social relationships, however, are reciprocal.
-The son was to show filial piety towards his father, but the father was to act fairly and considerately towards the son; the wife was to obey the husband, but the husband was to love the wife; the subject was to be loyal to the ruler, but the ruler was to place the welfare of his subjects before his own.
+Social relationships, however, were reciprocal.
+The son was to show respect (“filial piety”) towards his father, but the father was to act fairly and considerately towards the son; the wife was to obey the husband, but the husband was to love the wife; the subject was to serve the ruler faithfully, but the ruler was to place the welfare of his subjects before his own.

 Striving to do good deeds and change things for the better is futile; it won’t work.
 The only way to achieve anything is by non-doing.
 Loyal service to a ruler is a complete waste of time, and in any case government is an obnoxious interference with the operations of nature.
 Obligations to family and friends are to be renounced.

 Withdrawal from the world

 The best way to practice this philosophy was to withdraw from the world of men and live the life of a recluse.
 There was certainly no point in trying to change things, either for oneself or for others; just let things be the way they are.

 Daoism has been interpreted as a doctrine of escapism, which to some extent it is.
 More positively, however, it teaches that people should live in harmony with the deep principles of nature.

 Daoists have no time for politics, war or commerce; the individual’s relationship to the universe was what counts.
 The best way to live was to submit to the course of events that the nature throws up, with resignation and dignity.